 This is not an amusement park in the pay-once-to-go-in sense as the area is freely-accessible 24/7.
-You buy tickets for each ride, location, or activity separately.
-Various discounted combination tickets may be available, such as the Prater Highlights card that includes 20 attractions.
+You buy tickets for each ride, location, or activity separately, though various discounted combination tickets may be available.

 A few highlights deserve special mention…